Helios: Hellenistic period

 Helios was not worshipped in Athens until the Hellenistic period, in post-classical times.
 His worship might be described as a product of the Hellenistic era, influenced perhaps by the general spread of cosmic and astral beliefs during the reign of Alexander III.
-A scholiast on Sophocles wrote that the Athenians did not offer wine as an offering to the Helios among other gods, making instead nephalia, or wineless, sober sacrifices; Athenaeus also reported that those who sacrificed to him did not offer wine, but brought honey instead, to the altars reasoning that the god who held the cosmos in order should not succumb to drunkenness.
+A scholiast on Sophocles wrote that the Athenians did not offer wine as an offering to Helios among other gods, making instead nephalia, or wineless, sober sacrifices; Athenaeus also reported that those who sacrificed to him did not offer wine, but brought honey instead, to the altars reasoning that the god who held the cosmos in order should not succumb to drunkenness.

 Lysimachides in the first century BC or first century AD reported of a festival Skira:

 that the skiron is a large sunshade under which the priestess of Athena, the priest of Poseidon, and the priest of Helios walk as it is carried from the acropolis to a place called Skiron.

 During the Thargelia, a festival in honour of Apollo, the Athenians had cereal offerings for Helios and the Horae.
 They were honoured with a procession, due to their clear connections and relevance to agriculture.
 Helios and the Horae were also apparently worshipped during another Athenian festival held in honor of Apollo, the Pyanopsia, with a feast; an attested procession, independent from the one recorded at the Thargelia, might have been in their honour.

 Side B of LSCG 21.B19 from the Piraeus Asclepium prescribe cake offerings to several gods, among them Helios and Mnemosyne, two gods linked to incubation through dreams, who are offered a type of honey cake called arester and a honeycomb.
 The cake was put on fire during the offering.
 A type of cake called orthostates made of wheaten and barley flour was offered to him and the Hours.
 Phthois, another flat cake made with cheese, honey and wheat was also offered to him among many other gods.

 In many places people kept herds of red and white cattle in his honour, and white animals of several kinds, but especially white horses, were considered to be sacred to him.
 Ovid writes that horses were sacrificed to him because no slow animal should be offered to the swift god.

 In Plato's Republic Helios, the Sun, is the symbolic offspring of the idea of the Good.

 The ancient Greeks called Sunday "day of the Sun" (ἡμέρα Ἡλίου) after him.
 According to Philochorus, Athenian historian and Atthidographer of the 3rd century BC, the first day of each month was sacred to Helios.

-It was during the Roman period that Helios actually rose into an actual significant religious figure and was elevated in public cult.